martinhild/CS50-my-solutions/project/README.md

 **OCR:**

-I discovered [ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/v2/android) and decided to use it for my OCR.
+I discovered [ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/v2/android) and decided to use it for my Optical Character Recognition.

 **Database:**

 When it came to the database, I chose SQLite.
-Firstly, because I was already familiar with it from the course, and secondly, because I learned that SQLite was the most common database technology associated with Android applications due to its inclusion in the Android SDK.
+Firstly, because I was already familiar with it from the CS50 course, and secondly, because I learned that SQLite was the most common database technology associated with Android applications due to its inclusion in the Android SDK.

 ### App Structure: